MrVauxs/pf2e-magaambya/README.md

 ## How To:
 ### Maps
 You will find the maps provided by the module in the PF2e Magaambya Maps adventure compendium.

-Why Adventure format?
+Why the Adventure format?
 Because it includes embedded Journal Entries in the scene.